vritvij/Ecommerce-Website/README.md

 # Ecommerce Website
-A functional e-commerce website with an admin panel with CRM created in Laravel 5.
+A functional e-commerce website with an admin panel and CRM created in Laravel 5.

 ## Features
 * 2-Factor Authentication